sizzlebop/sizzlebop/README.md

 "Dream it, Pixel it" | Full Stack Developer at Pink Pixel

 ## 🚀 Quick Overview
-- 💻 Specializing in vanilla JavaScript and Python
 - 🎨 Creating clean, efficient, and maintainable solutions
 - 🔍 Focus on performance and optimization
-- 📦 Minimalist approach to dependencies

 ## 🤝 Let's Connect
 - 🌐 [pinkpixel.dev](http://pinkpixel.dev)